MattDodsonEnglish/English-Learning-Wiki/tools.md

 ## Spaced-repetition

+* [Anki](https://apps.ankiweb.net/).
+What I personally use.
+There are many others, like mnemosyne.

 Language learning is a field where a certain amount of brute memorization is actually necessary.
 [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) is a proven tool to improve long term recall of information.

-I personally use Anki, but there are many other tools, like Mnemosyne.

 Besides vocabulary, spaced repetition is very memorizing for collocation and tricky grammar.
 As my "forward to going" example showed above, English prepositions are notoriously tricky.
 The rules for when to use them are often completely arbitrary, or even non-existent.
 Even when there are rules, it's so tricky to remember them that it's better just to memorize and not look for a system.
 Think of it like
 trigonometry: although there are formal methods for calculating `SIN`, for the vast majority of us non-mathematicians, it more than suffices just to mash the button on the calculator.